K-12 Education in Denmark

 are boarding schools from 8th to 10ht grade and these are for those who have completed either Leaving or Advanced Leaving Examination.
 Students who want a year ot two away from home also opt for these schools.
 Ungdomsskoler or youth schools

 are for school leavers who do not have particular skills including residential as well as non residential.
 Some or the other form of high school or upper secondary education is taken up by Danish students.
-While 53% opt for formal education, around 41% are vocationally oriented according to figures provided by the Ministry.
-Gymnasium:

 The Danish Gymnasium and HF are forms of academically oriented courses which are taken up by a large number of high school students.
 While the Gymnasium is for those who want academically oriented courses, the HF is more oriented towards those who have left the education system for a year or so and want to get back to it.